williampruden/sequelize-associations/README.md

 **GIPHY HERE**

 Success!
 We have a PostgreSQL DB hooked up to our Node/Express application.
-In the comming tutorials we will explore how to create models, migrations, seeders, how to establish associations, and then query based on those associations.
+In the coming tutorials we will explore how to create models, migrations, seeders, how to establish associations, and then query based on those associations.
 Sounds fun doesn't it?

 ## One to Many
 Tutorial content coming soon